 That remains to be seen and is a debate among skiers.

 "I think possibly you are losing a few, a younger generation of tourists to Colorado," said skier Matty Olsen.

 "If my family had planned to go to Utah, Park City or Heavenly in California, I would've jumped.
-We didn't come here for the marijuana, we came here because we love to snowboard, it's just an added benefit that they had it here as well," Mercke said.
+We didn't come here for the marijuana, we came here because we love to snowboard, it's just an added benefit that they had it here as well," Ben said.

 A Colorado ski industry trade group reports, Colorado Ski Country USA, reports that early season visits are up 22 percent but that's based on numbers before the new year -- before retail pot was legal.

 Ski officials say they won't be able to determine whether there's a correlation between marijuana and more visitors but the “green” is bringing in the green for Colorado.

 With recreational marijuana taxed at 25 percent, the state expects to make nearly $70 million in tax revenue by the end of the year.
 Just on Jan.
 1, the day pot became legal, sales hit a $1 million.
 But the director of the Colorado Tourism Office believes that extra money will be a financial wash.

 "When you talk about the economic needs of a state, even though this may be millions of dollars, with a $20 billion budget, it's not that much, I hate to say it," said tourism director Al White.

 "The fact that you can buy marijuana legally is not a platform my office is going to use to attract people to Colorado."